UzairMK/Tech_Test_Raindrops/README.md

 #### Boundary value tests

-The aim of the tests in this set is to make sure the function can handle the maximum and minimum value of the possible inputs.
+The aim of the tests in this set is to make sure the function can handle the maximum and minimum value of the input.

 ##### Tests